kubelix/deployer/README.md

 - Each service has one or more ports
     - each port may have an ingress config
         - each ingress config may have one or more hosts, but paths are configured per host
+- Configuration of services is either done with
+    - environment variables
+    - config files
+    - CLI args